shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

 ### **Contacting us**

-If you would like to contact us concerning any matter relating to this Refund Policy, you may send an email to support@soberpeer.com
+If you would like to contact us concerning any matter relating to this Refund Policy, you may send an email to inquiry@youu.com

 This document was last updated on March 29, 2020

 ### **Disclaimer**

 This disclaimer ("Disclaimer", "Agreement") is an agreement between YOUU, LLC ("YOUU, LLC", "us", "we" or "our") and you ("User", "you" or "your").
-This Disclaimer sets forth the general guidelines, terms and conditions of your use of the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").
+This Disclaimer sets forth the general guidelines, terms and conditions of your use of the provider.soberpeer.com website and any of its products or services (collectively, "Website" or "Services").

 ### **Representation**